ualsg/hdb3d-data/README.md

 ## Code

-The code to generate the dataset is available in the [other Github repo](https://github.com/ualsg/hdb3d-code).
+The code to generate the dataset is available on the [other Github repo](https://github.com/ualsg/hdb3d-code).

 ## Dataset